Q & A

 What are your accreditations and qualifications?

 See my About page for a list of the professional bodies I am currently registered with.
 You can look up my company on the websites of the listed organisations to ensure my registration is current.
 Any work I perform will always be covered by one or more of these bodies, and I am assessed to ensure ongoing compliance with their codes of conduct, qualification requirements and standards.
-My most relevant and recent qualifications are also listed.
-My employees are also qualified to the required City & Guilds level for the work they undertake.
+My most relevant and recent qualifications are also listed on the About page.

 Are you registered with any rated/trusted trader web directories?